2023 Solar Incentives Guide for Azusa, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These might come in the form of property tax exemptions, which would allow you to exclude the value of your solar system when calculating the taxes you pay on your home.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These could come in the form of property tax exemptions, which let you ignore the value of your solar system when calculating the taxes you pay on your home.
+You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-Speaking with your local Azusa solar panel installer is the best way to learn more about how the ITC may apply to you.
+Contacting your local Azusa solar panel installation expert is the best way to understand how the ITC could apply to you.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Azusa solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Azusa solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives